Things you should know before you go

 AITO sets criteria regarding ownership, finance and quality which must be satisfied before new companies are admitted to membership.
 All members are required t adhere to a Code of Business Practice which encourages high operational standards and conduct.

-An AITO member is required to arrange financial protection for all tours and other arrangements (including accommodation only) booked by customers with the member under the AITO logo.
+An AITO member is required to arrange financial protection for all holidays and other arrangements (including accommodation only) booked by customers with the member under the AITO logo.
 This financial protection applies to customers who are resident in the UK at the time of booking and to most overseas customers who have booked directly with the member.
 In doing so, the member must comply with UK Government regulations.
 Members are required to submit details of their financial protection arrangements to AITO on a regular basis.

 Accurate brochures and websites